 Limitation of Selfies

-Self-pictures cannot be used in case of dental implants.
-There is a side reversal in these photographs, thus it is advisable to take help of someone in clicking these pictures.
+Self-pictures cannot be used in the case of dental implants.
+There is a side reversal in these photographs; thus, it is advisable to take the help of someone in clicking these pictures.

 - Intra Oral Periapical Radiograph (IOPAR)